 EARS (Esports Audience Response System)

 Streaming platform content creators on platforms such as Twitch and YouTube are the modern version of the traditional storyteller, but they’re currently limited by the tools available to them on individual platforms.
-With Twitch alone having approximately 7.46 million active streamers per month (figure correct as of July 2020), there is huge potential for innovation and development to be warmly received.
+BetaJester, a games studio specialising in VR and immersive experiences, have recognised the potential in these platforms.

-The team at BetaJester recognise this potential, and in their project, EARS (Esports Audience Response System), will focus on the creation of new tools for online streaming platforms like Twitch.
-The project will be informed by academics at the University of York.
+They used XR Stories funding to develop their project, EARS (Esports Audience Response System), focussed on the creation of new tools for online streaming platforms like Twitch.
+The project has been informed by academics from the University of York.

-EARS will build on existing streaming platform tools, such as live chatting, and allow esports streamers to pose questions, send information, and create polls to gather responses in real-time, facilitating the creation of more dynamic content.
+EARS builds on existing streaming platform tools, such as live chatting and allows esports streamers to pose questions, send information and create polls to gather responses in real-time, facilitating the creation of more dynamic content.

-This project’s ultimate goal is to create a working prototype mobile app which will be used by streamers and viewers alike.
-For audience members, the app will transform their viewing experience, and provide a brand new way to engage with streaming communities.
+Betajester have created a working prototype mobile app and identified advertising revenue streams as a key commercial opportunity.
+When completed, EARS will be used by streamers and viewers alike.
+For audience members, the app will transform their viewing experience and provide a brand new way to engage with streaming communities.
 For streamers, the app will house an array of tools which will allow them to make their content more agile and interesting, in turn helping them turn passive viewers into engaged ones.